valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 https://it.wikipedia.org/wiki/Utente:OrfanizzaBot/Configurazione/Sandbox

-IMPORTANT: Only test nonsenses titles like `[[Yeah Foo Bar Nonsense Tests]]` in order to do NOT touch any unrelated page.
+IMPORTANT: Only try to orphanize nonsenses titles like `[[Puffolo test]]` in order to do NOT touch any unrelated page.

 ## Update Production